LimeChain/subsembly/docs/guides/start-your-network/generate-authority-keys.md

 ## Overview

-Ideally, each node who wants to participate as validator in the blockchain network should generate their own keys.
-In this section, we will generate our own key that will be used to participate in the network.
+Each node who wants to participate as validator in the blockchain network must generate their own private/public keys.
+In this section, we will generate two keys for the 2 validator nodes - `Alice` and `Bob`.

 ## Option 1: Subkey